 So, how to make sure people read them and respond?

 The basic rule of thumb is to practice…!
 Email marketing is all about practicing emails to land the recipient inbox.

-If your emails are not landing to the destination, possibly you’re missing something out and though you need to learn from them.
+If your emails are not landing at the destination, possibly you’re missing something out, and you need to learn from them.

 What are email response rates and are they important?

 Email response rate aka email reaction rate refers to the measurement of how often subscribers reply directly to your email campaigns.
 A good email response rate indicates the overall performance of email marketing.
 However, most marketers have a similar engagement funnel: